mridubhatnagar/blogs-backup/ckyol7blb05bu7ns12a8q14fg.md

 2 days passed.
 On the third day, we had to go to the same place.
 Collect the ashes and go for doing the final rites.
 I was heading back from there and was on road.
 To my surprise, a WhatsApp message dropped "Had been wanting to talk to you.
 Let me know when can I call you?"

 Late evening that day we got on a call.
 He listened to what I had to share, shared his tale.
 Coincidentally, our stories turned out to be similar.
 He could empathize with my situation.
+He re-iterated "We'll be in touch".
 Happiness shared gets doubled.
 Pain and sorrow shared get reduced.

 Grief and pain is such a weird state that probably not everyone might be able to feel what you are going through.
 It ain't as easy as going neck-deep into the work and avoiding the situation altogether.
 I think it had to be embarrassed.